 I didn’t get to use this feature in depth since the concept of adaptive means the watch requires months of continuous usage to crunch out some meaningful program for the individual.

 What I did experience, when I activated the suggested training program, was the watch telling me to run slower when I went about my own workouts.
 It was an interesting experience, equivalent to a coach by your side urging you to stick to your training goals and slow down.
-I may give this feature a closer look when I get my own Suunto 5 watch.

 All day activity tracking